Can Lyme Disease Affect the Thyroid? What to Know About Thyroiditis

 The case involved a 53-year-old woman who developed symptoms shortly after returning from a trip to Delaware.
 Although she did not recall a tick bite, she reported multiple encounters with deer during her visit.

-Within days she developed headaches, heat intolerance, near-syncope (a feeling that you may faint), and a 5 × 5 cm rash on her chest.
-One week later her symptoms progressed, including shortness of breath on exertion and palpitations.
+Within days she developed headaches, heat intolerance, near-syncope, and a 5 × 5 cm rash on her chest.
+One week later, her symptoms progressed to include shortness of breath on exertion and palpitations.

-She was eventually diagnosed with Lyme carditis after her ECG showed a first-degree AV block.
+She was diagnosed with Lyme carditis after her ECG showed a first-degree AV block.

 Lyme Disease and Thyroid Test Abnormalities